snotskie/ttrpg/md/index.md

 To perform a non-violent Contest:

-1. The Attacker rolls the appropriate Stat.
+1. **Attack:** The Attacker rolls the appropriate Stat.
-2. The Defender rolls the same Stat as the Attacker.
+2. **Defense:** The Defender rolls the same Stat as the Attacker.
 If the Attacker uses a Spark roll, then the Defender may roll a Spark roll using either or both of the Stats used in the Attacker's Spark roll, so long as the Defender pays the Blessing Die cost.
-3. The action's effect is only successful if the Attacker rolls higher than the Defender.
+3. **Outcome:** The action's effect is only successful if the Attacker rolls higher than the Defender.
 The size of the effect is determined by the difference between their scores.

 ---
 <!-- _class: rules -->